timothy-park/stat159-fall2016-hw02/data/README.md

-Advertising.csv: the Advertising data set used by the Rscript files to perform the linear regression
+Advertising.csv: the Advertising data set is downloaded from "http://www-bcf.usc.edu/~gareth/ISL/Advertising.csv".
+This data set is sourced by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.

 eda-output.txt: lists the summary statistics of both TV and Sales